toml-lang/toml/README.md

 name = "Pradyun"
 ```

-As long as a key hasn't been directly defined, you may still write to it and to
+As long as a key hasn't been directly defined, you may still write to it and
 to names within it.

 ```